University Centre Colchester Graduation 2019

 BA (Hons) Fashion and Textiles students Ashley Raynor, Jenna Martin and Rachel Thackeray have already made an incredible start to their career in the space of a few months.

-Rachel was crowned the winner of the Sainsbury’s Home Award at the New Designers Graduate show in London in July.
-Since then, Sainsbury’s have purchased many of the textile designs produced in her final year and Rachel is now working freelance for them.
+Rachel was crowned the winner of the Sainsbury’s Home Award at the New Designers Graduate show in London in July, she is now working freelance for them.

 Ashley is breaking into the fashion world, having just returned from New York Fashion Week where she showcased her graduate collection on the catwalk.
 This incredible opportunity has led to Ashley being featured in magazines such as BAHM magazine, K-fashion magazine and AIME Magazine.
 She will also appear in this month’s issue of Vogue, a dream come true for any designer.